| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 those instances where you and your spouse have agreed on everything, it may

-be possible for us to advise you and do all of the legal drafting for you.
+be possible for us to advise you and do all of the legal drafting for you. b.
+If your spouse is comfortable signing the Agreement

 which we prepare at your direction we can get matters completed relatively